 Realistically, I know I can tone up to an athletic figure, but honestly, I never really liked having an athletic body.
 Sure it was fun to wave goodbye to the boys as I sprinted around the track, and I was proud when I swam a mile every day, but I didn’t like having a fifteen-inch neck, and I felt “thicker” than I do even now.
 Also, when I’m carrying some extra weight, I have a proportionately giant rack.
 I shall miss the twins, although probably not as much as my husband will.

 Everyone would like to be in the best shape of their lives.
 In order to have optimum health, most Americans need to lose weight…and you absolutely can lose weight and boost your spirituality.
-Spirituality includes the mind, body and soul connection which also includes how you feel physically, emotionally, spiritually, and mentally.
+Spirituality includes the mind, body, and soul.
+So read on to learn more about Emotionally Healthy Spirituality and How To Lose Weight – 10 Tips.

 Let’s face it, feeling good about your body increases confidence and will help you come across to others in a more positive and confident manner.
 This could even include coming across more positively and confidently to a prospective employer.